Open an estate bank account

 Also, the executor can order checks to streamline the payment of estate bills and debts.

-After the legal probate process is complete, all debts have been paid, and all assets have been distributed to the deceased’s heirs, the estate account can be closed.
+After the probate process is complete, all debts have been paid, and all assets have been distributed to the deceased’s heirs, the estate account can be closed.

 Read More To learn more about obtaining an estate tax identification number, see the “Obtain an IRS Tax ID number for the estate section of the Guide.